- I tried 7 popular earplugs at a variety of different price points.

-They handled speech well and I did notice there was indeed an even filtering of frequencies for both music and speech.
-In my honest opinion though, they just kind of gave me the impression of foam earplugs.
-The overall volume was lowered and somewhat dull sounding, and I wasn’t able to pick any separation of elements.
+They handled speech well and I did notice there an even filtering of frequencies for both music and speech.
+The overall volume was lowered and somewhat dull-sounding, and I wasn’t able to pick any separation of elements.
 I’d say that the clarity sat somewhere between the Eargasms and generic foam earplugs.

 Vibes High-Fidelity Earplugs Comfort